itssraj/ai-projecs-using-python-tensorflow-and-nltk/README.md

 # Image-Classification-model-from-CIFAR10-dataset
-Created an Deep learning unstructured ML model from CIFAR10 dataset using TensorFlow keras.
+Created a Deep learning unstructured ML model from CIFAR10 dataset using TensorFlow keras.
 Classified the image between 0 and 1, define the model architecture, compile and train the model using epochs value of up to 10 and evaluate the model

 <img width="1131" height="487" alt="image" src="https://github.com/user-attachments/assets/51086114-3634-46af-ade5-1296a281f07d" />